The International Crane Foundation (ICF) is looking to fill four Whooping Crane Chick Rearing Internship positions for 2019.

 Positions are between 6-8 months in duration pending funding; with preferred start dates in April.

 Background: ICF is a leader in the conservation of the world’s 15 crane species and is dedicated to providing experience, knowledge and inspiration to involve people in resolving threats to cranes and the ecosystems vital to their long-term survival.
-ICF’s world headquarters is located just outside Baraboo, Wisc. (one hour north of Madison, Wisc.)
-ICF is open to the public every day from April 15 to October 31 each year.
-ICF exhibits the only collection in the world of all 15 species of crane.
-ICF participates in captive breeding and rearing of Whooping cranes for release in two reintroduction programs.
-For more information about our conservation programs, please visit our website at www.savingcranes.org.
+ICF’s world headquarters is located just outside Baraboo, Wisconsin, one hour north of Madison.
+ICF participates in captive breeding and rearing of Whooping cranes for release in the two reintroduction programs.

 Description: Whooping Crane Chick Rearing Interns will receive training and assist in the intensive care and management of raising endangered crane chicks, specifically Whooping Cranes for captivity and release.
 Primary duties include: